Actual costs are

 these, then the perforation will not be visible.

-Imagine — inexpensive color prints from your 1912 Kodak Vest Pocket
+Imagine — inexpensive color or black and white prints from your 1912 Kodak Vest Pocket

 Special (shown at upper left), Yashica 4x4 (shown at left below), Baby Rollei, Arsen, Gelto, Ihagee Ultrix, Brownie